Early Slavs: Settlements

 Early Slavic settlements were no bigger than 0.5 to 2 ha.
 Settlements were often temporary, perhaps reflected their itinerant form of agriculture, and were often along rivers.
 They were characterised by sunken buildings, known as Grubenhäuser in German or poluzemlianki in Russian.
 Built over a rectangular pit, they varied from 4 to 20 m2 in area and could accommodate a typical nuclear family.
 Each house had a stone or clay oven in a corner (a defining feature of Eastern European dwellings), and a settlement had a population of fifty to seventy.
 Settlements had a central, open area in which communal activities and ceremonies were conducted, and they were divided into production and settlement zones.

 The Slavs also built underground shelters roofed with wood to keep out the cold during winter.

 Log cabin saunas were also used as recorded by Ibrahim Ibn Ya'qub:

 "They have no baths but they use log cabins in which gaps are stuffed with something that appears on their trees and looks like seaweed – they call it mech (original mh = moss)...
 In one corner they put up a stone stove and above it they open up a hole to let the smoke from the stove escape.
 When the stove is good and hot, they close up the opening and close the door of the hut.
 Inside are vessels with water and they pour out of them water onto the hot stove and steam comes from it.
 Each of them has in his hand a tuft of grass with which they make air circulate and draw it to themselves.
 Then their pores open up and the unneeded substances from their bodies come out..."

-Fortified strongholds (grods) appeared in significant numbers during the 9th century, especially the Western Slavic territories, and were often found in the centre of a group of settlements.
-The South Slavs did not form enclosed strongholds but lived in open, rural settlements that were adopted from the social models of the indigenous populations they encountered.
+Fortified strongholds (gords) appeared in significant numbers during the 9th century and were often found in the centre of a group of settlements.
+However, power centers probably appeared already in the second half of the 5th and first half of the 6th century, concentrated on the left and right bank of the Dnieper river, and persisted until the first third of the 7th century.
+Some were also on the Dniester river, and in general in Western Ukraine, Belarus and Eastern Poland.

 The Slavs preferred to live in hard to reach places to avoid attack, as recorded in Maurice's Strategikon:

-"They live among nearly impenetrable forests, rivers, lakes, and marshes, and have made the exits from their settlements branch outing many directions because of the dangers they might face."
+"They live among nearly impenetrable forests, rivers, lakes, and marshes, and have made the exits from their settlements branch [out in] many directions because of the dangers they might face."